dimitribarberis/Docu-Q/README.md

 - Semantic search with FAISS
 - Local embedding with Sentence-Transformers
 - Local LLM answering (via Ollama or HuggingFace)
-- Streamlit UI for chat-like Q&A
+- TODO: Streamlit UI for chat-like Q&A

 ## Quickstart
 1. Clone the repo: